The Springfield Files: Plot

 In a framing story, Leonard Nimoy is hosting a program about alien encounters, and begins the episode by talking about an "encounter" that occurred in Springfield.

 Homer tells Lenny and Carl that they should sneak out of work early and start drinking beer.
 Homer puts in an old tape of them working into the security camera.
-That night at Moe's, after drinking over 10 beers, a drunken Homer is forced to walk home after taking a breathalyzer test, but takes a wrong path and ends up in the woods.
-In a clearing, he encounters a glowing, thin-boned alien.
-Although the alien tells him, "Don't be afraid," Homer panics and runs home screaming.
+That night at Moe's, after drinking over ten beers, a drunken Homer is forced to walk home after failing a breathalyzer test, but takes a wrong path and ends up in the woods.
+In a clearing, he encounters a glowing, thin-boned figure with wide open eyes.
+Although it tells him, "Don't be afraid," Homer panics and runs home screaming.

-The rest of the family do not believe Homer's story, and his attempts to report the alien sighting to the police are dismissed by Chief Wiggum.
+The rest of the family do not believe Homer's story, and his attempts to report his sighting of the figure (which he identifies as an alien) to the police are dismissed by Chief Wiggum.
 Agents Fox Mulder and Dana Scully of the FBI hear of the sighting and go to investigate.
 After receiving no results from their psychological tests of him, Homer fails to provide any proof that he actually saw an alien.
 Homer is ridiculed by most of the neighborhood; even Marge refuses to believe in his claims, but Bart admits that he believes Homer.
 The next Friday night, the pair camp out in the forest.
-The alien arrives and promises peace, but Homer scares it away when he accidentally steps on their campfire and screams in pain.
+The mysterious figure arrives and promises peace, but Homer scares it away when he accidentally steps on their campfire and screams in pain.
 Bart captures the entire incident on tape.

 Nimoy bids the audience goodnight.
 He is then reminded that the show still has ten minutes left by an off-screen Squeaky-Voiced Teen, at which point he runs to his car and leaves.
 The Squeaky-Voiced Teen takes over narrating duties.